-Because of this combination of factors, its key role in national economies and its role in the fight against climate change, all countries are implementing policies and programs aimed at improving the economic and environmental performance of these productions.
+Because of cattle ranching's key role in national economies and its role in the fight against climate change, all countries are implementing policies and programs aimed at improving the economic and environmental performance of their products.
 For example, in Argentina, organic beef certification systems are being implemented.
 In Bolivia, the Sustainable Development of Cattle Ranching Program is advancing In Chile, the program for the Conservation and Sustainable Use of the Patagonian Steppe for Sustainable Cattle Ranching is being implemented.
 In Ecuador, the Climate-Smart Cattle Ranching Program is being implemented, and in Colombia, the Sustainable Cattle Ranching Program is underway (ECLAC-FAO-IICA 2019).

-7.5.2 Hydrocarbons and mining
+7.5.2 Hydrocarbons and Mining